Community Pediatric Asthma Service

 In a hurry?

-Asthma is a chronic or long-term disease of the airways, the tubes that carry air into our lungs.
-It causes inflammation and bronchial tube narrowing, leading to airflow limitation.
-Talk to your doctor about asthma if you notice your child experiencing any of the following:
+Asthma is a chronic or long-term disease of the airways, which are the tubes that carry air into our lungs.
+Asthma causes swelling in our airways and makes the tubes you breathe through get smaller, making breathing difficult.

-- RxHelp card programs help patients to benefit from payment assistance on their medication
+- RxHelp Card programs allow patients to benefit from payment assistance with their medication

 Walk | Run | Play | Breathe